 |

-theory.
-There is little doubt that these words fired the imagination
+theory. there is little doubt that these words fired the imagination

-of Lenin and his followers.
-The new rulers of Russia faced a huge
+of lenin and his followers. the new rulers of russia faced a huge

 task of transforming the relations of ownership and of organizing

-and managing production in a new way.
-They were determined to
+and managing production in a new way. they were determined to

-possible and to institute a centrally planned economy.
-They wanted
+possible and to institute a centrally planned economy. they wanted

 the state to control all economic activity: to define priorities,

-allocate resources, and determine prices and wages.
-In other words,
+allocate resources, and determine prices and wages. in other words,

-economy,” that is, one based on instructions issued from above and
+economy,?that is, one based on instructions issued from above and

 not on the law of supply and demand.